patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/Fluvius/README.md

   - Download the ```FluviusDataPrepare.py``` file and put it in the same directory as the Enphase data
   - Execute the python script with as parameter the name of the file that contains the exported data ```python FluviusDataPrepare.py "Verbruiks*.csv"```.
 The python script creates the needed files for the generic import script.
   - Follow the steps in the overall how-to

+  Mijn Fluvius also allows using an English version of their site, besides the Dutch one.
+And not only the site changes, but the exports are also translated.
+  "Verbruiks*.csv" becomes "Consumption_*.csv".
+The fields change names (the header is in English) and values (eg, "Afname Nacht" becomes "Offtake Night", and so on)
+  The script ```FluviusDataPrepareEN.py``` is adapted for the English files